ayush7ad6/Simplified-AES/README.md

     - formString(): create and returns a string from bit array with each block separated with a space
     - formBlocks(): returns a list from a stirng of bit array with each block separated with a space
     - encodeText(): just calls formBlocks()
+    - toBits(): takes a string and converts it into bit array string
+    - fromBits(): takes an bit array and converts it into string
     - SubNib(): returns a string after substituting nibbles as per simplied aes variant
     - RotNib(): returns a string after rotating rows as per simplied aes variant
     - keyGeneration(): return a dictionary of keys generated from the secret key